Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

 MORE: Top 5 ways professional services teams are using generative AI

-In any client engagement, consultants need to synthesize market research reports covering trends, forecasts, benchmarking data, and best practices related to the client’s industry and business needs.
+In almost any client engagement, consultants need to synthesize market research reports covering trends, forecasts, benchmarking data, and best practices related to the client’s industry and business needs.

-However, these reports often run over 500 pages making thorough analysis time prohibitive.
+However, these reports often run over 500 pages, making thorough analysis time prohibitive.
 Generative AI can read and digest these long reports to produce short abstracts highlighting the most important insights, charts, takeaways, and recommendations.

 For example, researchers can prompt the AI to “Please read the 2022 Forrester Research Report on Digital Transformation Trends and summarize the key findings, data points, and recommendations in a 300-word abstract.”